chakra-ui/chakra-ui/TRIAGE.md

 Triage is the process by which we manage community input coming into our repository.
-Whether it's a feature request, a bug report, a pull request, or something else entirely, each item requires direct attention from an organization member to parse and understand what it is the user expects of the library or is trying to accomplish.
+Whether it's a feature request, a bug report, a pull request, or something else entirely, each item requires direct attention from an organization member in order to parse and understand what it is the user expects of the library or is trying to accomplish.

 Users with the "triage" role are granted permissions to manage issues and pull requests, which includes adding labels and milestones, opening and closing